frozenprojects/aerospike/README.md

 An Aerospike database client where each set is called a "table" and each table has a struct assigned to it.

+The main motivation for creating this client is to automatically build REST APIs from your structs using [aerogo/api](https://github.com/aerogo/api).

 Struct fields must have a `json` tag if you want to save them in the database.

 The lib also allows controlling Aerospike Go API directly by accessing `DB.Client` in case you need low-level access.